Fraga9/Fraga9/README.md

 I'm Héctor Garza, a lifelong learner passionate about merging diverse programming domains to craft innovative solutions.

-🔭 I’m currently working as a Robotics Instructor at VantTec Monterrey.
 🌱 I’m pursuing a B.S in Computer Science and Technology at the Institute of Technology and Higher Education.

 💬 Ask me about hardawre, programming, or anything tech-related!